 - developing models for

-construction of the international radiocarbon calibration curves
+construction of the internationally-agreed radiocarbon calibration curves.

 - developing models for movement of

-plants and animals as they colonise (or recolonise) new landscapes
+plants and animals as they colonise (or recolonise) new landscapes.

 - developing statistical methods